Gerson Martínez

 Gerson Sebastián Martínez Arredondo (born 10 January 1989) is a Chilean former footballer who played as a striker.

 Career

 He retired at the end of the 2021 season, as a player of Deportes Colina.

 Martínez was part of a Chile under-25 squad in a training session led by Claudio Borghi in May 2011, alongside his teammate in San Luis de Quillota, Eusebio Díaz.

 Personal life

 He is the uncle of Rubén Farfán, a professional footballer who has played for Universidad de Chile and other Chilean clubs.

+Following his retirement, Martínez started a purified water and ice making business.